Jackie Greenwood - Biography

 Jam Sessions

 Jackie got the bug for jazz jam sessions at Dartington and set up her own session at the Exeter & Devon Arts Centre whilst still a student.
-In more recent years she set up two sessions in Bristol at the Prom and Marlows and was a regular player at other popular sessions including the East Bristol Jazz Club at Seymours and Tantric Café.
+She subsequently set up two sessions in Bristol at the Prom and Marlows and was a regular player at other popular sessions including the East Bristol Jazz Club at Seymours and Tantric Café.
+A new improvisation workshop is is underwayat Bishopston Library.
+See the Teaching page for details.

 Bands